 · The program is organized through 4 activity areas: Clerical Services Unit, Food Services Unit, Retail Unit, CORE Unit.

-· Serves adults with mental illness and/or substance use disorders/children who are Seriously Emotionally Disturbed (SED) or at risk of SED.
+· Serves adults with mental illness and/or substance use disorders, including prescription drug abuse, and children who are Seriously Emotionally Disturbed (SED) or at risk of SED.

 · Service planning